 If you or a loved one has special needs, it can be challenging to find the right resources to live a quality life.
 Thankfully, special needs trusts (SNTs) can provide much-needed assistance to government benefits.
 As with any trust, there are rules about how you can set up these types of trusts and spend assets.
-Let’s look at the new rules for special needs trusts and find out how opening a special needs trust can help a special needs loved one live a better life.
+Let’s look at the some rules for special needs trusts and find out how opening a special needs trust can help a special needs loved one live a better life.

 Special Needs Trust Spending Rules